Canon Printer Won't Connect to WiFi? 8 Fixes to Try Now

 Fix 6: Update Canon Firmware

-Fix 7: Move Printer Closer to Router
+Fix 7: Move Printer Closer to Router During Setup

-During initial setup, interference and distance cause connection failures.
-Temporarily move your printer to within 3 metres of your router to set up WiFi, then move it to its permanent location once connected.
-Walls, appliances, and distance all reduce WiFi signal strength โ€” if connection drops frequently, consider a WiFi extender near the printer's permanent location.
+Temporarily move your printer to within 3 metres of your router for initial WiFi setup, then move it to its permanent location once connected.
+Walls, appliances, and distance all reduce WiFi signal during the connection handshake.
+If your Canon loses connection frequently in its permanent location, consider a WiFi extender positioned between the printer and router.

 Fix 8: Full Factory Reset